revanza-git/eproc-vms-pengadaan/README.md

 ## 🎯 Overview

 VMS eProc is a comprehensive, security-hardened enterprise procurement and planning management system designed for Nusantara Regas.
-The system features dual applications with enterprise-grade security controls:
+The system has been consolidated into a unified application with enterprise-grade security controls:

-### **Applications**
+### **Unified Application Architecture**
-- **🏢 Main Application**: Authentication, planning, risk analysis, and administrative functions
+- **🏢 Consolidated Application**: Single unified pengadaan application containing all functionality
+- **🔐 Secure Authentication**: Integrated authentication system with bcrypt password hashing
-- **📊 Pengadaan Application**: Procurement processes, vendor management, and dashboard analytics
+- **📊 Complete Procurement Suite**: Vendor management, procurement processes, planning, and analytics
+- **🛡️ Centralized Security**: All security features integrated into the main application

 ### **Security Enhancements**
 - **🔐 Secure Authentication**: Bcrypt password hashing with salt